victorkashirin/CellaVCV/docs/Cella_Manual.md

 1.  **Momentary Loudness (M) Bar**: Displays the momentary loudness (measured over a 400ms window) as a vertical bar graph.
 The bar is white up to the **Target Loudness** value and turns red above it.
 Small bracket indicates the current **Loudness Range**.

-2.  **SHORT TERM**: Displays the short-term loudness (measured over a 3s window).
+2.  **SHORT TERM (S)**: Displays the short-term loudness (measured over a 3s window).
 Calculation can be disabled via the context menu.

-3.  **INTEGRATED**: Displays the integrated loudness (overall program loudness) calculated since the last reset.
+3.  **INTEGRATED (I)**: Displays the integrated loudness (overall program loudness) calculated since the last reset.
 This value is saved and restored with the patch.

 4.  **DYNAMICS (PSR)**: Displays the Peak to Short-term Loudness Ratio (PSR).
 This is the difference between the *sliding maximum true peak* (measured over the last ~2.5 seconds) and the current *short-term loudness*.
 Provides an indication of recent dynamic range.